BenHornerTech/ActiveIQ/README.md

 ## Scripts available in this repository

 [Node Performance](AIQ-Node-Performance.ps1)
-This script takes a NetApp ONTAP cluster name, gathers details for all nodes within that cluster and presents the CPU and peak performance figures for each node with recomended actions.
-The time period for analysis is specfied by the user with a minimum recomendation of 1 month.
+This script takes a NetApp ONTAP cluster name, gathers details for all nodes within that cluster and presents the CPU and peak performance figures for each node with recommended actions.
+The time period for analysis is specified by the user (in days) with a minimum recommendation of at least 30 days.

 ```
 Displaying results for all 2 nodes in cluster CLUSTER